 The Sailing Vessel Bandon sits dockside in Seward, Alaska.
 She’s an Island Packet 350, a boat capable of ocean voyaging.

-For the past four years, we’ve been spending our summers living in our Lance camper, our C-Dory 22 Angler in tow as we tour Alaska exploring small towns, hiking, fishing, boating, berry picking and nature watching.
+For the past four years, we’ve been spending part of our summers living in our Lance camper, our C-Dory 22 Angler in tow as we tour Alaska exploring small towns, hiking, fishing, boating, berry picking and nature watching.
+The balance of the summer we live aboard our sailboat, exploring the breathtaking beauty of Alaska’s seas.
 These have been the most rewarding summers of our lives.

 For the time being, we will keep the C-Dory.
 Neither too large nor too small, it is exceptionally fuel efficient, runs quietly, and trolls beautifully.
-We love fishing for salmon, halibut and rockfish on Resurrection Bay, and The Gillie is the boat for the job.
+We love fishing for salmon, halibut and rockfish on Resurrection Bay and in the nearby Alaska Gulf, and The Gillie is the boat for the job.

 During summers, the focus of our blog will increasingly turn towards sailing, fishing and nature watching.
 Of course, we’ll continue to cook and bake, and we’ll sample wines, beers, Scotch and bourbon, too, and those subjects will account for some of our posts.
 But for us, sailing – and everything that will go with sailing – represents a steep learning curve.
 We want to create a record of that journey for ourselves and for interested readers.